Bal Gangadhar Tilak birth anniversary: Know about 10 Amazing and Unknown Facts

 Mother's Name: Parvatibai

 Spouse Name: Satyabhamabai

 Children: Ramabai Vaidya, Parvatibai Kelkar, Vishwanath Balwant Tilak, Rambhau Balwant Tilak, Shridhar Balwant Tilak, and Ramabai Sane.

-Education: Deccan College, Pune, L.L.B degree from Government Law College or University of Mumbai.
+Education: Deccan College, Pune, L.L.B degree from Government Law College or University of Bombay (now Mumbai).

 Famous as: Lokmanya Tilak